Why Is My Facebook Ads Not Delivering? Expert Tips To Fix [2025]

 Targeting the wrong audience can be a major culprit behind your ads not delivering.
 To understand why, let’s take a quick dive into how Machine Learning works:

 After you create your ad and hit Publish, it enters the Machine Learning Phase.
+Facebook uses your goal to analyze user behavior and find the perfect audience.
+Besides, Facebook requires 50 optimization events to complete the learning phase.

 If they don’t interact, Facebook considers your ads to be not qualified and relevant.
 This leads to poor delivery.